jobstdavid/eppverification/README.md

 of the probabilistic forecast *F* (CDF) subject to **calibration**.
 Therefore this package contains tools for assessing:

--   **calibration (reliability)**.
+- **calibration**.
 It refers to the statistical consistency between the predictive probabilistic forecast *F* and the associated observation *y*.
 Consequently it is a joint property of predictions and verifications.
 The predictive probabilistic forecast *F* is calibrated, if the observation *y* can not be distinguished from a random draw from the predictive probabilistic forecast *F*.
 - **sharpness**.
-It refers to the dispersion (spread) of the predictive probabilistic forecast *F*.
+It refers to the spread of the predictive probabilistic forecast *F*.
 Additionally it is a property of the predictive probabilistic forecast *F*, only.
 The more concentrated/narrower the predictive probabilistic forecast *F* is, the sharper the forecast is.
 - **calibration and sharpness simultaneously**.
 Proper scoring rules assess calibration and sharpness properties of the predictive probabilistic forecast *F* simultaneously.
 They are functions of the predictive probabilistic forecast *F* and the associated observation *y*.
 A smaller score of a proper scoring rule indicates a “better” forecast.

 In the following you find univariate and multivariate verification tools for calibration, sharpness and proper scoring rules, where the